Computational Understanding and Manipulation of Symmetries: Introduction

 As there are many different ways of understanding of the same thing, there are many different coordinate systems for the same structure.
 Some of them may be intuitive for humans, while others will suit computational manipulation better, so the range of intelligent `users' of the coordinate system is not restricted.

-Although much of the mathematical theory required here is very old, the proper computational tools were missing, therefore the idea of hierarchical coordinate systems giving understanding computationally has not been much studied nor applied.
-Now such tools are available open-source \cite{ciaa2004poster,sgpdec} for transformation semigroups, complemented by our work reported here for groups giving fine detail on coordinatizing the groups involved.
-The mathematical significance of these coordinate systems is immediate, but as they capture one of the basic aspects of our cognitive capabilities, namely, \emph{hierarchical representation}, they might also play significant role in Artificial Intelligence.
+\todo{The computational aspect} Although much of the mathematical theory required here is very old, the proper computational tools were missing, therefore the idea of hierarchical coordinate systems giving understanding computationally has not been much studied nor applied.
+Now such tools are available open-source \cite{ciaa2004poster,sgpdec,SgpDec2014} for transformation semigroups, complemented by our work reported here for groups giving fine detail on coordinatizing the groups involved.
+The mathematical significance of these coordinate systems is immediate, but as they capture one of the basic aspects of our cognitive capabilities, namely, \emph{hierarchical representation}, they might also play significant role in AI.